manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 Grouping is done in fixed memory, which depends on the [max_matches](../Searching/Options.md#max_matches) setting.
 If `max_matches` allows for storage of all found groups, the results will be 100% accurate.
 However, if the value of `max_matches` is lower, the results will be less accurate.

 When parallel processing is involved, it can become more complicated.
 When `pseudo_sharding` is enabled and/or when using an RT index with several disk chunks, each chunk or pseudo shard gets a result set that is no larger than `max_matches`.
-This can lead to inaccuracies in aggregates and group counts when the results sets from different threads are merged.
+This can lead to inaccuracies in aggregates and group counts when the result sets from different threads are merged.
 To fix this, either a larger `max_matches` value or disabling parallel processing can be used.

 Manticore will try to increase `max_matches` up to [max_matches_increase_threshold](../Searching/Options.md#max_matches_increase_threshold) if it detects that groupby may return inaccurate results.
 Detection is based on the number of unique values of the groupby attribute, which is retrieved from secondary indexes (if present).